astra-vision/rain-rendering/README.md

 data/output/DATASET/SEQUENCE/envmap/file0001.png                    # Estimated environment maps (only output with --save_envmap)
 ```

 We provide guidance and all required files to generate rain on [KITTI](http://www.cvlibs.net/datasets/kitti), [Cityscapes](https://www.cityscapes-dataset.com), [nuScenes](https://www.nuscenes.org).
-We suggest starting with KITTI, which is easiest.
-You may refer to the custom section to render rain on your own images.
+You may refer to the custom section below to render rain on your own images.

 ### Rendering rain on KITTI, Cityscapes, nuScenes